Promoting Environmental Management

 Initiatives to Reduce Paper Use

-Tokio Marine Group’s volume of paper consumed in fiscal 2016 was 8,470 tons (Japan: 7,760 tons, overseas: 709 tons), which marked a significant reduction on a year-on-year basis (down 9.1% in Japan and 7.8% overseas).
-In fiscal 2017, we are taking action under a target of reducing paper volume in Japan by 1% from the previous fiscal year.
+Tokio Marine Group’s volume of paper consumed in fiscal 2017 was 8,514 tons (Japan: 7,542 tons, overseas: 972 tons), which marked an increase of 0.59% on a year-on-year basis (down 2.8% in Japan and up 37.1% overseas).
+The increase overseas was virtually offset by the reduction in Japan.
+In fiscal 2018, we are taking action under a target of reducing paper volume in Japan by 1% from the previous fiscal year.

-As a measure to curb paper consumption, Group companies are promoting the paperless Raku Raku Tetsuzuki (Quick and Easy Online Procedures) when applying for insurance on their tablet or other device, the use of paperless conferencing, using green procurement of stationery and office supplies, shifting forms and pamphlets to Web formats (i.e., promoting paperless use) and firmly establishing the use of double-sided copying and aggregate printing.
+As a measure to curb paper consumption, Group companies are distributing mobile terminals (tablets, PCs) to employees as a measure to reform working styles while reduce paper consumption, along with promoting the paperless Raku Raku Tetsuzuki (Quick and Easy Online Procedures) when applying for insurance on their tablet or other device, the use of paperless conferencing, using green procurement of stationery and office supplies, shifting forms and pamphlets to Web formats (i.e., promoting paperless use) and firmly establishing the use of double-sided copying and aggregate printing.

 Initiatives for Reducing the Environmental Footprint in the Value Chain